 We have two reportable segments: our Owned & Host segment and our Legacy segment.
 Our Owned & Host segment includes our two owned brands, America's Best and Eyeglass World, and our Vista Optical locations in Fred Meyer stores.
 Within this segment, we also provide low-cost vision care products and services to American military service members by operating Vista Optical locations on select military bases across the country.
 Our Legacy segment consists of our long-term strategic relationship with Walmart to operate Vision Centers in select Walmart stores.
-In addition, our wholly-owned subsidiary, FirstSight Vision Services, Inc. ("FirstSight"), which is licensed as a single-service health plan under California law, issues individual vision care benefit plans in connection with our America's Best operations in California and arranges for the provision of optometric services at optometric offices next to certain Walmart stores throughout California.
-We support our owned brands and our Vista Optical military operations through our omni-channel offerings and we also have an established standalone e-commerce business.
+In addition, our wholly-owned subsidiary, FirstSight Vision Services, Inc. ("FirstSight"), which is licensed as a single-service health plan under California law, issues individual vision care benefit plans in connection with our America's Best operations in California.
+We support our owned brands and our Vista Optical military operations through our omnichannel offerings and we also have an established standalone e-commerce business.
 Our e-commerce platform, which is managed by our wholly-owned subsidiary AC Lens, serves our proprietary e-commerce websites and the e-commerce websites of third parties, including Walmart, Sam's Club and Giant Eagle.
 AC Lens handles site management, customer relationship management and order fulfillment and also sells a wide variety of contact lenses, eyeglasses and eye care accessories.